 As we bade farewell and poured into taxis bound for the city, it occurred to me how lucky I was to be there.
 The Maxglan ground only houses 1,566 for a club that recently took over 7,000 on a short, supercharged away trip to their former home to play Red Bull Salzburg’s reserves.
 There’s no doubt about Austria Salzburg’s potential but the need to build a new ground – “Eine Heimat für die Austria” – is obvious.
 Funding is an obstacle, but there’s certainly no shortage of will, and since the match sponsors were the local Labour party the political wind in the city seems favourable.

 Many find football players inspiring, but for me, it’s the fans.
 Salzburg teaches us that co-operatives are the future; that individuals can wring all the cash they want from the game today, but fans, clubs, local councils and media working together will build the great clubs of tomorrow.
-Different minds can still sing in tune, and real fan power lies not in club-branded drinks, hotels, radio stations or membership schemes, but instead in standing in unison, in numbers, in independence.
+Different minds can still sing in tune, and real fan power lies not in club-branded drinks, hotels or radio stations, but instead in standing in unison, in numbers, in independence.